RobLoach/pntr_app/README.md

 # pntr_app

-Build [pntr](https://github.com/robloach/pntr) applications with the same code for a number of different targets, including SDL, raylib, the web, and more.
+Build [pntr](https://github.com/robloach/pntr) applications with the same code for a number of different targets, including SDL, raylib, libretro, the web, and more.

 ## Example